-Pardee Hospital is a not-for-profit community hospital that was founded in 1953 and is managed by UNC Health Care.
-It is the first and only hospital in North Carolina to be accredited with the International Organization for Standardization (ISO 9001:2008) for quality health care standards.
+Pardee UNC Health Care is a not-for-profit health care system that was founded in 1953 and is managed by UNC Health Care.
+It is the first hospital in the Carolinas to be accredited with the International Organization for Standardization (ISO 9001:2008) for quality health care standards.

-We are licensed for 222 acute care beds and are the second-largest employer in Henderson County.
-We have several locations separate from our main campus, including a comprehensive physician practice network, two urgent care locations and five orthopedic clinics.
+We are licensed for 222 acute care beds and are the second-largest employer in Henderson County, with 1,492 team members.
+We have several locations separate from our main campus, including a comprehensive physician practice network, three urgent care locations and five orthopedic clinics.